The best terraces and beer gardens in Manchester

 YES

-Indie dahling YES offers the perfect mix of the hottest live bands, great value fast food, reasonably priced beer and of course THAT rooftop terrace.
+Indie darling YES offers the perfect mix of the hottest live bands, great value fast food, reasonably priced beer and of course THAT rooftop terrace.
 Resembling something you’d find in the deepest, darkest parts of hipster Brooklyn, the rooftop terrace of YES is the perfect hangout no matter what time of the year.
 Half under cover, and the other half open to the elements, this terrace is fantastic for when the sun is out.
 The venue also has a boxed off outdoor area downstairs and across the road.

 Zouk